Rad3d21/Voron0.1/ledmount/readme.md

 The cables are pluggable to be able to take the backpanel off without disconnecting anything else.
 The holes in the backpanel are big enough to pull the connectors through. https://github.com/Rad3d21/Voron0.1/blob/main/ledmount/IMG_20220122_170136.jpg

+My first design in the pictures had a single screw holding endplates. v2 has better positioning of the LED-PCBs and 2 screws holding endplates.
+(This is untested version)